corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/signing-service.md

 ```

 {{< note >}}
-Non CA Plugin’s configuration file must be in the same directory as the service’s `.jar` file and must be named
+Non CA Plugin’s configuration file must be in the same directory as the service’s JAR file and must be named
 “plugin-non-ca.conf”

 {{< /note >}}